DinaDeyaa/Manara/README.md

 3. Answers are analyzed
 4. Weak areas are identified
 5. Personalized learning path is created
-6. Student practices and tracks progress
+6. Student practices using quizzes and tracking system
+7. Smart reminders are sent if the student becomes inactive

 ---